INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: System Setup

 \subsection{Vibration Test Bench}

-The data set also provides additional data for a vehicle-specific vibration analysis.
+The dataset also provides additional data for vehicle-specific vibration analysis.
 This data is especially interesting for advanced IMU pre-filtering.
-The high-frequent vibration characteristics of the vehicle showed under sampling effects for the low-rate IMUs (RealSense and PX4~@$200\unit{\hertz}$).
+The high-frequent vibration characteristics of the vehicle showed under-sampling effects for the low-rate IMUs (RealSense and PX4~@\SI{200}{\hertz}).
 The RealSense is also mounted off-center, which increases this effect.
 Further investigation also showed that the IMU of the PX4~autopilot was hardware dampened (see Fig.~\ref{fig:imu_damping}).
-To capture all vibration dynamics of the vehicle without hardware dampening and at a high enough sampling rate, a dedicated rigidly attached high-rate $900\unit{\hertz}$ IMU was added to the sensor suite.
+To capture all vibration dynamics of the vehicle without hardware dampening and at a high enough sampling rate, a dedicated rigidly attached high-rate \SI{900}{\hertz} IMU was added to the sensor suite.
 Figure~\ref{fig:undersampling_realsense_imu} shows a signal comparison between all IMUs.
-Please note that the Figure shows the norm of the linear acceleration per IMU, the change in magnitude for the LSM9DS1~IMU can be explained by the leaver arm.
-The change in magnitude for the RealSense IMU can be caused by the leaver arm as well as hardware dampening and settings from the manufacturer which could not be changed to RAW.
+Please note that the Figure shows the norm of the linear acceleration per IMU, the change in magnitude for the LSM9DS1~IMU can be explained by the lever arm.
+The change in magnitude for the RealSense IMU can be caused by the lever arm as well as hardware dampening and settings from the manufacturer, which could not be changed to RAW.

-The resulting data set is suitable for an in-depth analysis of conditional sensor signal characteristics, and enables the development of adaptive noise canceling and other IMU pre-filtering techniques for improved trajectory tracking.
+The resulting dataset is suitable for an in-depth analysis of conditional sensor signal characteristics, and enables the development of adaptive noise canceling and other IMU pre-filtering techniques for improved trajectory tracking.

 Data for the vibration analysis was recorded with the test bench shown in Figure~\ref{fig:vibration_test_bench}.
 The flight platform was restrained by ten ropes, eight ropes to restrain the vehicle in the vertical axis, and two ropes to further restrain rotations in the horizontal plane.
 The goal was to provide a semi-rigid constraint that prevents large movement of the platform but allows the nominal vibration characteristics of the vehicle that it exhibits during unconstrained, real-world flight.